mlisook/paper-input-place/README.md

 Google Places Autocomplete styled as a paper-input, providing a convenient material design input for places.

-The element is available as a Polymer 2.0 hybrid element for Polymer 1.x or 2.x projects, and as Polymer 3.0 class based module for Polymer 3.x projects.
+The element is available as a Polymer 3.0 class based module or as a Polymer 2 hybrid supporting Polymer 2.x and 1.x projects.

 Try it on the [Live Demos](https://mlisook.github.io/paper-input-place/) page.